How Bee A Good Dog Came to Be...

 As a former volunteer and a current foster mom to puppies and dogs that would otherwise be euthanized, I know first hand how important training is to keep your FurBaby in their FurEver home.

 Whether you want your dog to learn basic manners and socialization, tricks, or you're interested in having your dog become an AKC Canine Good Citizen or AKC Community Canine, Bee A Good Dog has the tools to help you have the dog you desire.

-I am an AKC Canine Good Citizen evaluator, a member of the Association of Professional Dog Trainers and Pet Professional Guild, as well as having just received my Humane Trainer Certification and studying for my Council for Professional Dog Trainers - Knowledge Assessed Certification. ~ Always learning more!
+I am an AKC Canine Good Citizen evaluator, a member of the Association of Professional Dog Trainers and Pet Professional Guild, as well as having just received my Humane Trainer Certification and continue to expand my knowledge through seminars, workshops and classes.

 Come see how I am able to help you build a strong bond between you and your Furbaby!